sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 #### Illustrate the different types of iterative statements available in Python.

+**Answer :**

-- `for` loop – Used to repeatedly execute a code block for a fixed number of times, often iterating over a sequence (like a list, tuple, string, range).
+`for` loop – Used to repeatedly execute a code block for a fixed number of times, often iterating over a sequence (like a list, tuple, string, range).

 Syntax:
 ```python